 > THE KEY

 In collaboration with our colleagues and advisors, we held a workshop that included activists, writers, and experts in the fields of the criminal justice system, incarceration, mental health issues, and social equality.
 As a group, we sought a transdisciplinary collaboration to bring non-designers and designers together to extrapolate knowledge and patterns surrounding issues in the criminal justice system, and collaborate in interpreting that information.

-Our participating storytellers - Craig Hartl, Daliah Heller, D. Watkins and Fury Young - used the narrative toolkit to share experiences they’ve had with incarceration, particularly with community relationships with formerly incarcerated people.
-We took it a step further, asking each other what could help a community to feel more comfortable accepting a formerly incarcerated person, considering the institutional hurdles that stigmatize FIP?
+Our participating storytellers - Craig Hartl, Dr. Daliah Heller, D. Watkins and Fury Young - used the narrative toolkit to share experiences they’ve had with incarceration, particularly with community relationships with formerly incarcerated people.
+We took it a step further, asking each other what could the criminal justice system look like?
+Imagining no boundaries, how could we facilitate that?

 The outcome was four destinct visualizations of data; four stories that communicated deeply with one image.

 As we continued to talk, each person took turns visualizing our ideas.
 We interpreted ideal social conditions (utopia).
 We debated what it means to be a member of an outsider group, how exclusive communities subsist, and what their point of views could potentially be.
 We considered definitions of exclusivity, access, boundaries and barriers.
 We discussed at length the conditions that lead to re-entry (as one participant put it, everything pre-re-entry is essential to understanding the experience of re-entry).
 We discussed what it meant to be human, and that on a very basic level we all want the same things, no matter what community we belong to or exist outside of.
 We also asked -- is it possible to let go of attempting to connect to a social group that maybe does not accept a formerly incarcerated person, and to subvert the system by creating a new one?